woodrush/lisp-in-life/README.md

 This pattern is the VarLife version of the architecture.
 VarLife is an 8-state cellular automaton defined in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) Project, which is used as an intermediate layer to create the final Conway's Game of Life pattern.
 The colors of the cells indicate the 8 distinct states of the VarLife rule.

+The architecture is based on [Tetris8.mc](https://github.com/QuestForTetris/QFT/blob/master/Tetris8.mc) in the [original QFT repository](https://github.com/QuestForTetris/QFT).
+Various modifications were made to make the pattern compact, such as introducing a new lookup table architecture for the ROM, removing and adding new opcodes, expanding the ROM and RAM address space, etc.

 ![The Conway's Game of Life version of the architecture, converted from the VarLife pattern.](./img/ss3.png)

 The Conway's Game of Life version of the architecture, converted from the VarLife pattern.